HaleemahK/Employee-Attrition-Analysis/README.md

 # Problem Statement
 The company is experiencing workforce attrition, with employees leaving due to resignations, retirements, and involuntary terminations.
 HR needs to analyse key factors affecting employee retention and workforce stability.
 By understanding trends in employee tenure, termination reasons, performance ratings, and pay zones, HR can develop strategies to improve retention, optimize staffing, and enhance employee satisfaction.

-This project addresses this challenges by transforming raw retail transaction records into meaningful insights through the use of **Excel** and **Power Query**, the analysis highlights workforce demograpics, diversity, employee retention, employee attrition, Job performance and job function.
+This project addresses this challenges by transforming Employee data into meaningful insights through the use of **Excel** and **Power Query**, the analysis highlights workforce demograpics, diversity, employee retention, employee attrition, Job performance and job function.

 # Key Posing Business Questions

 To maximize strategic values, this analysis was framed from the perspective of Human resource managers.
+The following questions guided the KPIs, measures, and dashboard design:

 -	What is the gender, race, and age distribution of employees across different business units?
 -	Which departments have the highest concentration of employees from specific demographic groups?